zemarchezi/pySatData/README.md

 # Basic documentation for pySatData

-The structure of most functions and some of loaders are from pySPEDAS (https://github.com/spedas/pyspedas) repository.
-I just used and organized in a way that I felt easier for my purposes :).
+Most functions' structure and some loaders are from the pySPEDAS (https://github.com/spedas/pyspedas) repository.
+I just used and organized it in a way that I felt was more accessible for my purposes :).
+There is an option to store the variables in a pandas DataFrame format or pytplot format.

 ## Requirements